The Mickey Mouse Club: 2015 Korean revival: The Mickey Mouse Club

 A new version of the series debuted on July 23, 2015, on Disney Channel Korea.
 The format of revival included musical performances, games, and skits, as same as the original one in the US.
-The series had two pilot episodes and ten regular episodes.
+The series had two pilot episodes and 10 regular episodes.
 The Mouseketeers consisted of nine members of S.M.
-Entertainment's pre-debut group SM Rookies, including five boys – Mark, Jeno, Haechan, Jaemin, and Jisung – and four girls – Koeun, Hina, Herin, and Lami.
+Entertainment's pre-debut trainees team SM Rookies, consisting of five boys – Mark, Jeno, Haechan, Jaemin, and Jisung – and four girls – Koeun, Hina, Herin, and Lami.

 The series was hosted by Leeteuk of boy band Super Junior.

 The show ended on December 17 the same year.